Free Resume Outline - outline of a resume that gets the results you want!

 - Education / Qualifications / Training.

 People at college / university would normally list their education / qualifications before their career history / work experience - please see outline to make a resume for how to put a resume together for a school / college / university student.
 In the following section of this free resume outline article we will build on this basic resume outline by telling you the sort of things that can go in each section of your resume.

 Name / Contact Details

 At the top of you resume you should include your name, address, telephone number (cell phone and home number) and email address.
-It is unnecessary to list a fax number on your resume and probably inadvisable to list your work telephone number, unless you work for yourself or your coworkers already know that you are leaving.
+It is unnecessary to list a fax number on your resume and probably inadvisable to list your work telephone number, unless you work for yourself or your co-workers already know that you are leaving.

-The profile section in your resume should outline and summarize your skills, experience and capabilities that are relevant to an employer.
+The profile section in your resume should outline and summarise your skills, experience and capabilities that are relevant to an employer.
 Keep the profile fairly brief, no more than 6 lines of text - nobody want to read half a page of waffle.
 Try and keep it factual, but don't be afraid to inject some of your personality into the profile.
 So for example, if you are highly self-motivated then include this in your resume.
 But don't go over the top by describing yourself as the next Bill Gates or Donald Trump, when you are only applying for a middle management job - you can oversell yourself!